John Henderson (director)

-John Henderson is an English film and television director (born in England, 1949).
+John Henderson (born 1949) is an English film and television director.

-After leaving advertising, Henderson's first directing job was for Spitting Image on ITV, which won him a BAFTA nomination.
-Henderson's other television credits include the multi-award-winning double series The Borrowers, winner of two BAFTAs, the 1999 Comic Relief Doctor Who skit The Curse of Fatal Death (no credit was given to him upon broadcast; however, he was credited and interviewed when the story was released on VHS later that year); two series of the comedy How Do You Want Me? starring Dylan Moran, two series of the BBC sci-fi comedy Hyperdrive, Saxondale, Benidorm and Shameless, amongst others.
-He has also directed several feature films including Loch Ness, Bring Me the Head of Mavis Davis, Two Men Went to War and Mee-Shee: The Water Giant.
-He also co-wrote the family-based feature film The Adventures of Greyfriars Bobby, released in 2005.
-Bring Me the Head of Mavis Davis was entered into the 20th Moscow International Film Festival.
-He directed the film Up All Night based on the CBBC show Friday Download.
+Henderson's first directing job was for Spitting Image on ITV, which won him a BAFTA nomination.
+Henderson's other television credits include the double series The Borrowers, winner of two BAFTAs, the 1999 Comic Relief Doctor Who skit The Curse of Fatal Death (no credit was given to him upon broadcast; however, he was credited and interviewed when the story was released on VHS later that year); two series of the comedy How Do You Want Me?, two series of the BBC sci-fi comedy Hyperdrive, Saxondale, Benidorm and Shameless, including "Spy' which won the Golden Rose for best comedy series.

-He has over 250 credits as writer, producer or director in film and TV and his work has won some thirty international awards to date.
+He has also directed feature films Loch Ness, Bring Me the Head of Mavis Davis, Two Men Went to War and Mee-Shee: The Water Giant.
+He co-wrote the family-based feature film The Adventures of Greyfriars Bobby, released in 2005.
+Bring Me the Head of Mavis Davis was entered into the 20th Moscow International Film Festival..
+The movie won 'Best Music Performance' at the Sanremo film festival.
+He directed the film Up All Night based on the CBBC show Friday Download and co-wrote the 1992 Channel 4 comedy Terry and Julian with Julian Clary and Paul Merton.